Estefanía de los Santos

-Professional career
+Career

-She participated for the first time in a television fiction in 2007, in the Antena 3 comedy for Youtube Chica busca chica.
-In 2010 she participated in the film Don Mendo Rock ¿La venganza?, but she would achieve greater popularity after starring in the feature film Grupo 7 (2012) by Alberto Rodríguez Librero, a performance for which she was nominated for the Goya Awards as best new actress.
+She participated for the first time in a television fiction in 2007, in the Antena 3 comedy for YouTube Chica busca chica.
+In 2010, she participated in the film Don Mendo Rock ¿La venganza?, but she would achieve greater popularity after starring in the feature film Grupo 7 (2012) by Alberto Rodríguez Librero, a performance for which she was nominated for the Goya Awards as best new actress.

-In 2013 she joined the second season of the Antena 3 series Luna, el misterio de Calenda, where she played Marcela.
-In 2014 she was one of the protagonists of the series Bienvenidos al Lolita.
+In 2013, she joined the second season of the Antena 3 series Luna, el misterio de Calenda, where she played Marcela.
+In 2014, she was one of the protagonists of the series Bienvenidos al Lolita.
 That same year, she participated in the film Carmina y amén.

-In 2017 she joined the main cast of the Telecinco series Perdóname, Señor.
+In 2017, she joined the main cast of the Telecinco series Perdóname, Señor.
 A year later, she also joined as the main character in Divinity's daily series Yo quisiera.
-That year she was one of the protagonists of the web series Cúpido of Playz and the series broadcast on TVE El Continental, where she played Gloria.
+That year, she was one of the protagonists of the web series Cúpido of Playz and the series broadcast on TVE El Continental, where she played Gloria.
 She also starred in the feature film Jaulas by Nicolás Pacheco for which she won the ASECAN award.